mikenicholson/passport-jwt/README.md

   the HTTP Authorization header.
 Defaults to JWT
 * `passReqToCallback`: If true the request will be passed to the verify callback. i.e. verify(request, jwt_payload, done_callback).
+* `passTokenToCallback`: If true the token will be passed to the verify callback. i.e. verify(token, jwt_payload, done_callback).
+If both this and the previous option are set, callback will be called with both the request and the token. i.e. verify(request, token, jwt_payload, done_callback).

 `verify` is a function with args `verify(jwt_payload, done)`